smolanalytics

 Add it to anything.
 One snippet, or one endpoint.

-Every stack and every level of complexity, with exact copy-paste code: a website, React, Vue, Next.js, a multi-tenant SaaS, iOS and Android, any backend language, no-code builders, and self-host.
-Then connect your AI and ask your numbers in plain english.
+Every stack and every level of complexity, with exact copy-paste code: a website, React, Vue, Next.js, a multi-tenant SaaS, iOS and Android, any backend language, and no-code builders.
+Then connect your AI, let it instrument the events that matter, and let the investigation run.

 You add smolanalytics to any stack in one of two ways, and both are tiny.
 For anything that runs in a browser (a plain website, React, Vue, Next.js, or an app built with Lovable/Bolt/v0/Replit) you drop one script tag, smolanalytics.init(key, { host }), and it autocaptures pageviews (including SPA route changes) and clicks; you add track() for the funnel moments and identify(userId) to tie a person's events together.
-For everything the browser never sees (mobile apps, servers, webhooks, cron jobs, payments) there is no SDK to install: you POST JSON to one endpoint, POST /v1/events, with an Authorization: Bearer WRITE_KEY header and a body of { name, distinct_id, properties }, or an array of up to 10,000 of them.
-Because client and server both key off the same distinct_id, a user's browser events and backend events join into one funnel automatically. iOS (Swift), Android (Kotlin), React Native, Node, Python, Go, Ruby, and PHP are all just that one HTTP call from the client they already use.
-Then you run smolanalytics connect once and ask your real numbers in plain English from Cursor or Claude Code, answered by your own model over MCP (47 tools, 13 prompts) with a CI test guaranteeing the editor's answer equals the dashboard's.
-Self-hosting the single MIT Go binary is free forever; the hosted cloud is a 14-day full trial with no card.
+For mobile there are native SDKs, Swift, Kotlin, React Native/Expo, and Flutter, that you initialize in one line and that handle an offline-safe event queue, sessions, and screen() tracking (screens are what power funnels and paths).
+For everything the browser never sees on the server (webhooks, cron jobs, payments) there is no SDK to install: you POST JSON to one endpoint, POST /v1/events, with an Authorization: Bearer WRITE_KEY header (YOUR_HOST and YOUR_WRITE_KEY are placeholders, your project page shows every snippet with your real host and key already filled in, so you copy, not type) and a body of { name, distinct_id, properties }, or an array of up to 10,000 of them.
+Because client and server both key off the same distinct_id, a user's mobile events and backend events join into one funnel automatically.
+Node, Python, Go, Ruby, and PHP are all just that one HTTP call from the client they already use.
+Then you run npx smolanalytics connect once and your editor's own model gets 97 tools and 15 prompts over MCP: investigate returns the whole desk in one call (findings, causes, costs, quarter movements), backtest replays your history with each finding dated by when it would first have surfaced, and mark_finding_acted records that you acted on a finding so a recovery upgrades it to verified.
+Two optional feeds make the findings sharper: point your payment provider's webhook at POST /v1/revenue/stripe (or lemonsqueezy, polar, dodo) and findings that involve a revenue metric are priced in dollars, and record deploy markers (one curl in CI, a GitHub Actions step, or the GitHub App) so a metric change is tied to the ship that correlates with it.
+Every account starts with a 14-day trial at Pro limits, no card, then plans start at $19/mo; every project runs as its own isolated instance and your data exports in one file any time.

 the whole idea